Promptfoo: Catch LLM Regressions Before Production

 To view results interactively, run:

-For programmatic access, export results to JSON:
+For programmatic access, export the results to JSON:

 Advanced Patterns - Red Teaming, Model Comparison, and RAG Evaluation